Vaping Becoming a Public Health Crisis in the U.S.

 By Deborah Jeanne Sergeant

 Use of electronic cigarettes — commonly called “vaping” — has become a top public health concern.
+Vapor Chasers in Hilltop suggests that the number of users is increasing.
 The US Surgeon General Vivek H. Murthy states online that e-cigarette use has grown by 900% among high school students from 2011 to 2015, surpassing any other form of tobacco use among youth.

 A recent rash of serious illnesses relating to vaping and 19 deaths, including a 17-year-old living from the Bronx, has pushed the issue to the forefront.